gregwhitaker/netifi-springboot-example-screencast/README.md

-# netifi-quickstart-video1
+# netifi-springboot-example-screencast
-Example code for the Getting Started with Netifi video.
+Example code for the Getting Started with Netifi and Spring Boot screencast.

+## Instructions
+This is the blank template that was used to start the project in the video.
+Follow along and add code to complete the project.

+If you get stuck the `solution` branch contains the final code.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi/netifi-quickstart-video1/issues).